arohavsm/crud/README.md

     The form section should contain two fields and a submit button.
 The two fields are title input field and body text area

   - Table Section

-    Display the comments in the table.
+    Display the added comments in the table.
 The table contains title and body as table headers

  ## ACCESSING COMMENTS PAGE API's